mit-emze/raella/readme.md

 ### Models of RAELLA are coming soon!
-They will be released alongside a fast & flexible PIM modeling framwork built with Timeloop and Accelergy.
+We're currently working on a general PIM modeling framework built with Timeloop and Accelergy.
+RAELLA models will be shared alongside the larger framework once the larger framework is complete.
 Check back soon for updates.